 The productions are typically intrepid, bare-boned and often gloriously ingenious adaptations of the classics.
 For example, in 2010, Hamilton Clancy staged "Julius Caesar" as a battle for control of an urban school system, with women playing Antony, Brutus and Cassius.

 The concept of free Shakespeare in a parking lot, presented with a "poor theater" aesthetic, is now widely imitated around the US and around the world, with productions as far away as New Zealand

 ABOUT OUR NEW VENUE

-The Drilling Company's Shakespeare in the Parking Lot has found a new home in the Parking Lot behind The Clemente Soto Velez Cultural and Educational Center (CSV), 114 Norfolk located on the east side of Norfolk Street between Delancey and Rivington Streets, just three blocks from the parking lot where the gritty cultural attraction started in 1995.
+In 2015, The Drilling Company's Shakespeare in the Parking Lot found a new home in the Parking Lot behind The Clemente Soto Velez Cultural and Educational Center (CSV), 114 Norfolk located on the east side of Norfolk Street between Delancey and Rivington Streets, just three blocks from the parking lot where the gritty cultural attraction started in 1995.

 Our former venue venue was located in the Seward Park Urban Renewal Area, which is now giving way to Essex Crossing, a giant mixed-used development.
 The city laid the groundwork for the megaproject by demolishing the tenement homes of 1,800 Lower East Side families in 1964 and the parking lot was the City's use for the vacant area there.
 Construction is now beginning for the next stage of development on that site.